 Alisha Ali is an Associate Professor in the Department of Applied Psychology at New York University.
 She heads the Advocacy & Community-Based Trauma Studies (ACTS) lab.
 Her research focuses on the mental health effects of oppression including violence, racism, poverty, discrimination, and trauma.
-She has examined depression and its psychosocial correlates across a range of disadvantaged populations including trauma survivors, poverty transition program clients, and immigrant/refugee women.
 Dr. Ali's current projects are investigating empowerment-based and arts-based programs for domestic violence survivors, low-income high school students, and military veterans.
 She has presented her research to a range of international audiences, including the World Economic Forum and the United Nations Development Program.
 She is co-editor (with Dana Crowley Jack) of the book Silencing the Self Across Cultures: Depression and Gender in the Social World (Oxford University Press), co-editor (with Niobe Way, Carol Gilligan & Pedro Noguera) of the book The Crisis of Connection (NYU Press), and co-editor (with Bradley Lewis & Jazmine Russell) of the upcoming book The Mad Studies Reader (Routledge Press).
-Her work has been funded by numerous federal agencies and private foundations, including the National Institute of Mental Health (NIMH), the Institute of Education Sciences (IES), the National Endowment for the Arts (NEA), the National Endowment for the Humanities (NEH), Allstate Foundation, the Military Psychology Division of the American Psychological Association, The Wellcome Trust, American Psychological Foundation, Loeb-Thirdpoint Foundation, Spencer Foundation, New York Community Trust, Einhorn Family Charitable Trust, Robin Hood Foundation, Canadian Race Relations Foundation, Social Sciences and Humanities Research Council of Canada, and Fordham Street Foundation.
+Her work has been funded by numerous federal agencies and private foundations, including the National Institute of Mental Health (NIMH), the Institute of Education Sciences (IES), the National Endowment for the Arts (NEA), the National Endowment for the Humanities (NEH), Allstate Foundation, the Military Psychology Division of the American Psychological Association, The Wellcome Trust, American Psychological Foundation, Loeb-Thirdpoint Foundation, Spencer Foundation, New York Community Trust, Einhorn Family Charitable Trust, Robin Hood Foundation, Canadian Race Relations Foundation, Social Sciences and Humanities Research Council of Canada, Fordham Street Foundation, and the Group Foundation for Advancing Mental Health.
 Dr. Ali received her B.Sc, M.Sc. and Ph.D. degrees from the University of Toronto.

 - Ali, A., & Haen, C. (Guest Editors).
 Special Issue on Arts and the Military.
 The Arts in Psychotherapy.